Invisible but Vital to Value Chains of Production

 Many home-based workers produce under subcontracts for global value chains.
 To cut costs and maximize profits, firms outsource production to those who work in their own homes.
 Advances in technology have also facilitated the outsourcing of production (Chen, Sebstad and O’Connell 1999; Raju 2013).

-Home-based workers represent a significant share of total employment in some countries, especially in Asia.
-Home-based work represents a larger share of women’s than men’s employment.
+Home-based work represents a significant share of total employment in some countries, especially in Asia, and it represents a larger share of women’s than men’s employment.